 For further details, please see the arbitration rules.

 An arbitration may be conducted “on the papers”, which means on the basis of the written materials, or with the benefit of a hearing.

 Step 1: Initial Questionnaire

-The process begins when one of the parties or their lawyer fills in a brief questionnaire online to provide a brief summary of the issues in the case and, if there needs to be a hearing, what length of time will be needed.
+The process begins when one of the parties or their lawyer fills in a brief questionnaire see Get Started above) online then to continue: to provide a brief summary of the issues in the case and, if there needs to be a hearing, what length of time will be needed.
 The party or the lawyer provides details of the other legal representative and indicates whether the parties have already agreed on an arbitrator.

 Step 2: Response

 The other party or their lawyer indicates whether he or she agrees with the first person’s statement of issues and the other details such as the length of hearing needed.